 Instructions

 • Prep – Preheat the oven to 350˚F with a rack in the middle of the oven and bring a kettle of water to boil which you will need for the water bath.
-Take out a 9-inch by 2-inch round, non-stick cake pan so it’s ready to transfer melted sugar.
+Take out a 9-inch by 2-inch round, non-stick cake pan* so it’s ready when the caramel is ready to pour.

 • Make the Caramel – In a medium heavy saucepan, stir together sugar and water until dissolved.
 Bring to a boil over medium-high heat without stirring, about 3-5 minutes.
 Once you see it start to turn golden then start swirling the pan frequently over the heat until it’s the color of cinnamon, about 1-2 minutes, then remove from heat and continue swirling constantly for another 30 seconds as it turns amber-colored.